 1960's Music played in the 60's Bands groups singers memories from The People History Site The 1960's were a time of upheaval in society, fashion, attitudes and especially music.
 Before 1963, the music of the sixties still reflected the sound, style and beliefs of the previous decade and many of the hit records were by artists who had found mainstream success in the 1950s, like Elvis Presley, Ray Charles, Dion, and The Everly Brothers.
 In 1963 and the years to follow, a number of social influences changed what popular music was and gave birth to the diversity that we experience with music today.
 The assassination of President Kennedy, the escalation of the war in Vietnam and the forward-progress of the Civil Rights Movement all greatly impacted the mood of American culture and the music began to reflect that change.

 A Brief History of Punk The Foundations of Punk Rock The beginnings of punk rock are often furiously debated.
 This is partially because everyone has different definition of punk rock, and partially because its foundation stones are found in several places.
 "Punk Rock" was originally used to describe the garage musicians of the '60's.
+Mix Music Education » Tutor info Tutor information Welcome to our tutor page!
+We’ve tried to pack as many resources in here as we can.
+Mix Music Education works with schools all over the UK to develop world-class resources.
 Great Resources for Teaching Using Comics March , 2014 A few days ago I shared with you here in Educational Technology and Mobile Learning a list featuring some of the best web tools that you can use with your students to create comics.
 As a teacher you can leverage the power of comics in several ways: you can use them for teaching writing, reading and speaking.
 Comics are also a good way for students to build and create their stories and share them with others.